kubernetes/website/content/en/docs/setup/independent/high-availability.md

   the workers
 - Full network connectivity between all machines in the cluster (public or private network is fine)
+- sudo privileges on all machines

 In the external etcd scenario you will need this additional infrastructure:

-- Three additional machines [TODO: simple kubelet and kubeadm] for etcd members
+- Three additional machines for etcd members

 {{% /capture %}}